DS-RF/Yambo_examples/README.md

 This example is taken from https://www.paradim.org/toolbox/computation/tutorials

+In order to run this example it is necessary to run Example 1 at first and convert QE results to Yambo format.

 The directory with the example [Example_2](https://github.com/Dmitry-Skachkov/Yambo_examples/tree/main/Example_2)
 In order to create the input file for GW calculation: